 Newborn Screening Tests:

 Every newborn baby has newborn screening tests to identify if your baby is at risk for rare, but serious, medical conditions.
 These simple blood tests ensure your baby’s body can break down and use food necessary for health grown.
 Early detection is key to early treatment.
 Results will be sent to your pediatrician.
-For more information, please refer to the pink paper given to you or visit the Department of Health Wadsworth Center website.
+For more information, please refer to the pink paper given to you.

-Every baby has oxygen levels checked after they are 24-hours-old, which screens for some cardiac diseases.
+Every baby has oxygen levels checked after they are 24-hours-old, which screens for some cardiac conditions.
 All newborns will have their hearing tested prior to discharge.
 Some babies will also have eye exams.
-Results are available at the conclusion of the test.

 Jaundice is a yellow discoloration of newborn baby skin from high levels of a pigment called bilirubin.
 Bilichek is a non-invasive way to measure jaundice.
 The nurse or doctor will share the results of these tests with you.